Show choir: Characteristics of a performance

 Most show choir shows consist of a variety of musical selections, often including several choreographed, fast-paced pieces and one slower piece performed with limited or no choreography.
 This slower number—usually a ballad—exists primarily to showcase the ensemble's singing ability.
 In California, it is a requirement that at least one minute of any one set be sung a cappella (it is usually one full song in the set), though this is not a standard in the rest of the country.
 More often than not, the a cappella selection is also the ballad, as it is much easier to sing unaccompanied while holding relatively still.
 In the Midwest, it is becoming popular to set one song aside as a "novelty" piece, designed to make the audience laugh.
 "Concept" or "story" shows that unify all of the songs together in a common theme are becoming popular across the country.

 Within a song, vocal lines typically alternate between unison or octave singing, and two-or-more-part polyphonic harmony.
 Songs are chosen, adapted, and arranged from a variety of sources including popular music, jazz standards, and Broadway musicals, but rarely make use of classical music.
 Original music has also been performed by a small number of groups.
 Additionally, there is often at least one solo in each performance by a standout singer in the group.

 Competitive performance sets range in length, but are usually timed to total between fifteen and twenty-five minutes.
-Shows generally consist of, but are not limited to, approximately five songs.
+Shows generally consist of, but are not limited to, approximately six songs.
+Middle school shows usually contain four to five songs.

 Popularity

 Show choirs have seen a rise in popularity since the American television series, "Glee" was released.
 The television show is based around the workings of a fictional show choir.
+“Glee” creator, Ryan Murphy, invited Burbank High School's 2008 Advanced Mixed choir, In Sync, to film their award-winning Disco Medley to be featured as a flashback from Mr. Schuester's time in high school Glee Club.
 Some individuals feel the television show does not accurately represent the environment of a real show choir.

+In the media

+Central Sound, a show choir from Lawrence Central High School in Indianapolis, Indiana, was featured on a 2009 episode of the MTV television series, "Made."
+In the episode, the choir is raising money to attend FAME Chicago, a national show choir competition.

+Sing All About It is a show choir competition located in Sioux City, Iowa, that is hosted by their four teams: The Headliners, Prestige, Entourage, and New Sound.
+This competition was noticed by several news stations and they interviewed some of the students.
+4 KTIV is a Siouxland news station that promoted the competition.
+There are over 1,500 students who perform and compete to try to win Grand Champion.